Abigail Fillmore is one of those early First Ladies who has faded into oblivion. She needs to be re-explored.

 No one ever expected Millard Fillmore to be elected Vice President in 1848, let alone President.
 He was barely known outside of upstate New York and in small Washington circles.
 He had never made a big impression, and was certainly not anyone’s idea of a presidential candidate.
 To balance the Whig ticket, the politicians needed not only an Easterner, but a Northerner, since General Zachary Taylor, the hero-of-the-day, was Virginia born, everywhere-bred, and currently a Louisiana resident.

 Fillmore’s views on slavery, which was quickly moving to the top of the political hot-potato list, were moderate.
-This meant that he would be acceptable in the South.
+This meant he would be acceptable in the South.

 The Whigs were successful.
 Millard Fillmore was now Vice President.